pvorb/restposten/README.md

 Restposten is a data persistence module for [flatiron](http://flatironjs.org/).
 It's an adaptation of [resourceful](https://github.com/flatiron/resourceful).
-You can replace resourceful in your flatiron app by restposten.
+You can replace resourceful in your flatiron app by Restposten.
 It uses [JSON Schema](http://json-schema.org/) for data validation.
 It also has support for JSON Schema links, which are directly mapped to relations in the internal data model.
 Being a replacement for resourceful you can use it with